manatlan/htag/docs/runner.md

     app.run()
 ```

+When serving a Tag Class, you can't set "path parameters" (things like '/item/{idc}') in the route !
+But you can get the [query parameters](query_params.md) of the url, to initialize your init constructor of your Tag class.
+Note that "query parameters" are also available for your default home route ("/").

-To server an http ressource, a common pattern is :
+### To serve an http ressource, a common pattern is :
 ```python
 from htag import Tag